shobrook/openlimit/README.md

 # openlimit

 Rate limiter for the OpenAI API.
-Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern, to handle both request _and_ token limits.
-Features:
+Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern.

+`openlimit` can:

+- Handle both request _and_ token limits
 - Apply rate limits with one line of code
 - Limit synchronous and asynchronous requests
-- Plug in a Redis backend, which can be used to track limits across multiple threads or processes
+- Use Redis to track limits across multiple threads or processes

 ## Installation

-You can install openlimit with pip:
+You can install `openlimit` with pip:

 ```bash
 $ pip install openlimit